mobxjs/mobx/README.md

 ```

 MobX will ensure that `unfinishedTodoCount` is updated automatically when a todo is added or when one of the `finished` properties is modified.
-Computations like these can very well be compared with formulas in spreadsheet programs like MS Excel.
-They update automatically only when required.
+Computations like these resemble formulas in spreadsheet programs like MS Excel.
+They update automatically and only when required.

 ### Reactions